 The home panel drug tests are commercially available kits that test for the presence of drug metabolites in the body.
 These types of tests can be bought at a lot of drugstores and people often use them as a preventive measure before taking a drug test at work, or parents use them to test their kids for drug use.

-You can find test kits for testing saliva, urine, and hair, with urine tests being the most commonly used ones.
+You can find at home THC test kits for testing saliva, urine, and hair, with urine tests being the most commonly used ones.
 The testing kits include a collection cup, the test (a test strip, card, or cassette), and instructions for use.
 If the test needs further testing in a lab, some tests also contain shipping containers.
 In case you get a positive result, you can send your test to the lab for further analysis.
 Beware that tests can sometimes show false negative or false positive results.
 Some users report a false positive on their test as a result of using CBD oil as well as other medication.

 To get the most accurate results, users should: